 User acceptance testing (UAT) has now become a key part of your testing acumen and protocols to validate a digital product or solution.
-The kind of role it plays for ensuring the quality of software applications, it deserves our special attention.
-Here throughout this post we are going to explain various aspects of UAT including definition, advantages and best practices in 2020.
+The kind of role it plays in ensuring the quality of software applications deserves our special attention.
+Here throughout this post, we are going to explain various aspects of UAT including definition, advantages, and best practices in 2020.

 What Exactly is User Acceptance Testing (UAT)?

 User acceptance testing (UAT) is the testing process to evaluate the user satisfaction and acceptance of a digital product such as a website, software, or mobile application.
-UAT is the last phase of testing carried out by testing services or QA teams for evaluating digital products and solutions before they are made available in the market.
+UAT is the last phase of testing carried out by testing services or hire quality analyst testers teams for evaluating digital products and solutions before they are made available in the market.

 What is The Objective of User Acceptance Testing?